ladsatish31/Formularies.UserManagementService/src/Formularies.UserManagementService.Api/ServiceDescription.md

 ﻿#### Summary ####
 Service Description:
-<br />This UserManagement service will be used in Formularies application to manage users and their roles
+<br />This User Management service will be used in FormulariesUI application to manage users and their roles